 In accordance with its mission to support broad access to visual information, the VRAF is pleased to support a project that extends metadata schemas and standards, and dissemination of templates about visual culture into expanded fields of inquiry.

 VRA Foundation Project Grant

-The purpose of the VRA Foundation’s Project Grant is to provide support for projects in the field of visual resources and image management.
+The VRA Foundation’s Project Grant supports projects in the field of visual resources and image management.
 One grant is available in the spring 2019 cycle with up to $3,000 to be awarded.
 The funds may be used for stand-alone projects, pilots or start-up financing for larger projects, or for a component of a larger project.
 Collaborative projects and those proposed by groups, whether or not affiliated with an organization or institution, are encouraged.
 Of particular interest are innovative projects with results that can have a broad impact and be shared with the global community.
 Categories to be considered for funding would include, but not necessarily be limited to, the following:

 - Metadata for Visual Media

 - Visual Media Data Standards

 - Digitization Projects of Special or Unique Collections (Educational Institutions, Libraries, Museums)